EndlessReform/obsidian-semantic-search/README.md

 ### Setting up embeddings provider

 This repo accepts any OpenAI-compatible embeddings provider (more to come later).
-Note that right now chunking and caching are prtty rough, so it might get expensive.
+Note that right now chunking and caching aren't perfect, so it might get expensive.
 Put in the base URL and API key in settings.

 ## Usage